Event Key Details

-We were thrilled to attend the Chelsea Flower Show for the first time in 2024.
-As a company dedicated to helping homes make a great first impression with our high-quality slate and granite house signs, Chelsea was the perfect showcase of how thoughtful design can elevate outdoor spaces.
-It was a visual feast that left us feeling inspired for the year ahead.
+As a company dedicated to helping homes make a great first impression with our handcrafted slate and granite house signs, Chelsea feels like the perfect celebration of thoughtful design and creativity.
+The 2025 show was a visual feast that left us inspired — and, at times, a little overwhelmed — by the sheer talent and craftsmanship on display.

 What to Expect at the RHS Chelsea Flower Show